 Celiac disease is an abnormal immune system reaction to gluten.
 Gluten is a protein that is found in grains such as wheat, barley, and rye.
 When patients have this condition, eating gluten causes their immune system to trigger a response in the small intestine, which produces many unpleasant symptoms.
 Over time, these reactions damage the small intestine lining and can prevent it from absorbing vital nutrients properly.

 Celiac disease can often be confused with those who are gluten sensitive or gluten intolerant.
-Those who suffer from gluten intolerance or sensitivity experience many of the symptoms of celiac disease, but their small intestine does not suffer from the same damage as celiacs, and they do not test positive for the antibodies that generally indicate celiac disease.
+Those who suffer from gluten intolerance or sensitivity experience many of the symptoms of the condition, but their small intestine does not suffer from the same damage as celiacs, and they do not test positive for the antibodies that generally indicate celiac disease.

-There is no cure for celiac disease currently, but symptoms can usually be managed or even mitigated by eliminating gluten from the diet.
+There is no cure currently, but symptoms can usually be managed or even mitigated by eliminating gluten from the diet.
 Once the symptoms are eased, the intestine will then begin to heal.

 Symptoms of celiac disease are unique to the individual and vary significantly between adults and children.
-For adults, the most common symptoms of celiac disease include:
+For adults, the most common symptoms include: